vivektikar25/feed-challenge-react/README.md

 We'd LOVE for you to write tests!!
 We also value code which is clean, consistent, and easily understandable.

-Once you are done, we can review your code together.
-Be prepared to explain why you chose to write it the way you did.
+When you're done, be prepared to possibly review this code together and be able explain why you chose to write it the way you did.

+Please share your code with us either on GitHub, or if privacy is important to you, there are free private repos with BitBucket (share with leighhalliday@gmail.com).

 ## React